Facts (Kanye West song): Controversy

-West had beef with Nike CEO Mark Parker.
+West had a feud with Nike CEO Mark Parker.

-"Facts" is clearly a diss track aimed at Nike, with lines such as: "If Nike ain’t had Drizzy man they would have nothing" and "Nike, Nike treat employees just like slaves/Gave LeBron a billi' not to run away" being rapped throughout it.
-Speculation had it upon release of the song that Drake is being dissed within it, but the content isn't actually insulting him by citing references.
-Bill Cosby and Steve Harvey are both referenced with the lines: "Do anybody feel bad for Bill Cosby?/Did he forget names just like Steve Harvey?" and West caused outrage shortly after the release of "Facts" by declaring Cosby as innocent of sexual assault, despite the lines appearing to be a insult towards him.
+"Facts" is a diss track aimed at footwear company Nike, with lines such as: "If Nike ain’t had Drizzy man they would have nothing" and "Nike, Nike treat employees just like slaves / Gave LeBron a billi' not to run away" throughout the song.
+Upon release, there was speculation that Canadian rapper Drake was being dissed, but it was not aimed at him.
+Bill Cosby and Steve Harvey are both referenced with the lines: "Do anybody feel bad for Bill Cosby? / Did he forget names just like Steve Harvey?"
+West caused outrage shortly after the release of "Facts" by declaring Cosby as innocent of sexual assault, despite the lines appearing to be a insult towards him.

-Marcus Jordan posted his reaction to the anti-Nike content via Twitter on January 2, 2016, only two days after the track's release.
-Basketball player LeBron James had an interview regarding this diss, in which he acted in a way that was described as: 'predictably diplomatic, backing Nike and avoiding any direct disagreement with the popular rapper, producer, and designer'.
-On January 8, two days after James had been interviewed, West himself clarified that there was no beef between the pair of them.
-West took to Twitter on February 9, 2016, to offer an apology to Michael Jordan and insisted that his beef was with Mark Parker.
+Marcus Jordan posted his reaction to the lyrics about Nike via Twitter on January 2, 2016, two days after the track's release.
+Lebron James had an interview regarding this diss, in which he acted in a way that was described as 'predictably diplomatic, backing Nike and avoiding any direct disagreement with the popular rapper, producer, and designer'.
+On January 8, two days after James was interviewed, West himself clarified that there was no feud between them.
+West took to Twitter on February 9, 2016, to offer an apology to Michael Jordan and insisted that his beef was with Nike CEO Mark Parker.